Looking for how to train a dog to stay?

 If you’ve been working on the stay command in the house, move outside.

 Once your dog is responding well outdoors, ask a friend or family member to do something around the yard while you’re training.
 Your dog should be able to listen to you while completely ignoring the distraction.

 You can then start working on how to teach a dog to stay in different environments.
 However, make sure that any setting you choose is a safe one; you don’t want to be training this command by the side of a busy road, for example.

 The Advanced Stay

 You’ve already worked on duration, distance, and distractions when learning how to train a dog to stay, but there are always ways in which you can improve on each of these.
 This will help to cement the stay command in your dog’s head.

 Here are a few ideas:

 Distractions – try providing a few distractions yourself while working on stay.
 You could run circles around your dog, or even throw a ball around.
-It may also help to ensure that your dog knows the “leave it” command before trying this
+It may also help to ensure that your dog knows the “leave it” command before trying this.